Josephine Martell, PhD, MS

 Research Interest

-Martell’s research examines how communication tools and tactics can be used to influence human behavior and lead to improved public policy and outcomes for marginalized communities and wildlife.
+Martell’s research examines how communication tools and tactics can be used to influence human behavior and lead to improved outcomes and policy for marginalized communities and wildlife.
 Some of her recent work has looked at how message framing, emotions, and values can be leveraged in strategic communication efforts to promote pro-conservation behaviors.
-As a community-engaged scholar, her work focuses on real-life campaigns and social issues to provide an immediate impact to the communities she works with.
+As a community-engaged scholar, her work focuses on addressing community-identified issues through shared research interests and social concerns.
 She is a founding member of the Gayogo̲hó:nǫˀ Learning Project, a partnership between Indigenous and non-Indigenous community members, where she serves on the advisory board to promote Gayogo̲hó:nǫˀ language and culture revitalization and reclamation.

 Education